drinks5/blog/readme.md

 ### blog_site

-*    This project is build  in *ubuntu15.04*
-*    The django version is 1.85
+*    The django version is 1.8.5

+*   Accounts and Article APP is based on Class-Basic-Views(CBV)

+*

 ####Configuration